ietf-wg-privacypass/base-drafts/draft-ietf-privacypass-protocol.md

 blind, blinded_msg, tweaked_key = client_context.Blind(nonce, info)
 ~~~

+The Blind function is defined in {{OPRF, Section 3.3.3}}.
-If the Blind step fails, the Client aborts the protocol.
+If the Blind function fails, the Client aborts the protocol.
 Otherwise,
 the Client then creates a TokenRequest structured as follows:

 ~~~